timbleman/Window_curtain_alarm/README.md

 Here are some directories that may contain interesting files:
 * /3D_objects/: 3D-printable objects and installation instructions.
 * /course_python_draft/: This quick python prototype aims at visualizing the core concepts and ideas of the project.
 Untested.
-* /curtain_wiring/: A KiCad project for the wiring diagram.
-No PCB design yet.
+* /curtain_wiring/: A KiCad project for the wiring diagram and PCB design.
 * /esp8266_code/actual_project/: The unit tested proof of concept code ported to ESP8266.
 * /esp8266_code/test_stuff/: Some quick projects testing basic functionality using the ESP8266.
 	* /esp8266_code/test_stuff/socket_test/: TCP socket server test project for the ESP8266.
 	* /esp8266_code/test_stuff/motor_test/: Homing and moving using the TMC2209 driver.
 * /proof_of_concept/: Unit tested project implementing generic components.
 This project does not strictly target embedded hardware for ease of building and debugging.
 * /pics/: Some pictures and renderings.
 * /public/: A website that is able to configure the alarm.
+Currently on halt.

 ## Implementation
 ### Hardware
-Opening and closing the curtain shall be done using a belt driven by a stepper motor.
+Opening and closing the curtain shall be done using a belt-driven by a stepper motor.
 A NEMA17 stepper in combination with a TMC2209 driver is currently used.
 The target platform is the ESP8266.
 This microcontroller has been chosen instead of a Raspberry PI due to lower cost and power consumption.
 ### Mounting
 The hardware, including especially the motor, belt, and end stop, will be mounted using 3D printed objects.
 Currently, the project is not intended as a 'one design fits all' solution, but will need to be adapted to the used curtain and window.
 ### Programming language and environment